Dockerizing/OntoWiki.compose/README.md

 - and a container with the OntoWiki Source Code `aksw/ontowiki`

 For using it you have to install [docker](https://www.docker.com/community-edition) and [docker compose](https://docs.docker.com/compose/install/).

+If you already have a running docker daemon and docker-compose just clone this repository and run

+    docker-compose up

+inside the directory.